The Seventh Victim: Home media

-The Seventh Victim was released on LaserDisc & VHS in 1986 by RKO Home Video, and again on VHS in 2002.
+The Seventh Victim was released on LaserDisc and VHS in 1986 by RKO Home Video, and again on VHS in 2002.
 It made its DVD debut on October 8, 2005, in a five-disc box set titled the Val Lewton Collection, comprising nine horror films released by RKO and produced by Lewton.
 Other films in the set include Cat People, I Walked with a Zombie, and The Ghost Ship.
 The Seventh Victim was also paired on a single-disc DVD alongside Shadows in the Dark, a documentary on Lewton's career.
+In July 2024, The Criterion Collection announced a forthcoming 4K/Blu-ray release of the film, as well as standalone Blu-ray and DVD editions, each as part of the double feature set paired with I Walked with a Zombie.
+The Criterion Collection released these editions on October 8, 2024.

 Musical score

 The score was composed by Roy Webb, and is possibly the only Hollywood film score of the period to end in a minor key.
 Film historian Edward Bansak notes that Webb's score for the film is remarkably understated: "Rather than use a strong theme to accompany the chills, Webb relies upon single chords and ominous strains of dissonance that create an effect not unlike the characteristic work of Bernard Herrmann."

 On June 3, 2000, a compilation disc of Webb's musical scores from Lewton's series of horror films—titled Music from the Films of Val Lewton—was released by Alliance, featuring ten musical tracks from The Seventh Victim.